 Dia de la Inmaculada Concepción is best observed in Seville, where each year a lovely ceremony called los Seises is celebrated in front of the city’s majestic cathedral.
 The event consists of a very elaborate dance ritual performed by six (now 10) costumed boys.

-This day marks the beginning of Christmas in Spain, but there are lots of celebrations to enjoy till the end of season (January 6th), each with its own distinctive traditions and fun-filled activities.
+This day marks the beginning of Christmas in Spain, but there are lots of celebrations to enjoy till the end of the season (January 6th), each with its own distinctive traditions and fun-filled activities.

 El Gordo